Year of entry 2024

 Assessments can also take a variety of forms depending on the modules you choose.
 These will include exams and essays as well as group and individual presentations and project work, reports and case studies.

-A bachelor degree with a 2:1 (Hons) in one of the following (theory focused) subjects: sociology; language and literature, international relations, politics, communications, media studies.
+A bachelor degree with a 2:1 (Hons) in one of the following: a (theory focused) media-related course, communication studies, cultural studies, international relations, history, (theory focused) language course, literature, philosophy, politics or sociology.

 To see equivalent entry requirements for your country, check our international entry requirement directory.